Skip to main content

 Compliance Promotion System

-We have established the Compliance Committee to review and decide on various compliance-related measures and thereby promote compliance-oriented management.
-This committee is composed of internal members, including the Global CEO and Chair, and the President, Director, CEO and COO, along with external experts.
+We have established the Compliance Committee to review and decide on various compliance-related measures and thereby promote complianceoriented management.
+This committee is composed of internal members, including the Global CEO and Chair, and the President, Director, CEO and COO, along with external counsel and other outside experts as ad-hoc members.
 The content of compliance measures, investigations into misconduct, corrective actions, measures to prevent recurrence, and other matters deliberated and reported on by the committee are to be discussed with or reported to the Board of Directors as necessary.
-The Legal Group, which serves as the committee's secretariat, works closely with compliance managers and program officers at each workplace and office, as well as with heads of compliance from group companies, to promote group-wide compliance among all levels of the JERA group.
+The Legal Group, which serves as the committee’s secretariat, works closely with compliance managers and program officers at each workplace and office, as well as with heads of compliance from group companies, to promote group-wide compliance among all levels of the JERA Group.

 Compliance Promoting Education and Training

-In our Compliance Committee, we incorporate the opinions of outside experts and employee survey results, deliberating on and determining compliance-related measures and monitoring their progress each fiscal year.
+Our Compliance Committee incorporates the opinions of outside experts and employee survey results, deliberating on and determining compliance-related measures and monitoring their progress each fiscal year.

-In FY2023, we will focus on boosting employee compliance by establishing clear rules in ways that are easy to understand and placing further emphasis on strengthening information sharing and training while also ensuring that an awareness of compliance takes root in our organization.
+In FY2024, we will continue to focus on boosting employee compliance by establishing compliance measures that are easy to follow and placing further emphasis on strengthening information sharing and training while also ensuring that an awareness of compliance takes root in our organization.

 Corruption Prevention

-In order to comprehensively prevent corruption as stipulated by the JERA Group Compliance Policy and JERA Group Compliance Code of Conduct, we have established Anti-Bribery Regulations and Anti-Corruption Regulations.
-These policies establish approval procedures for entertainment, gifts, and donations to domestic and foreign public officials or agents of those officials, delineate prohibited activities, and describe reporting procedures for the exchange of money or goods with business partners.
-Further, we raise awareness of these policies through a training system, the Legal Group monitors and supervises related processes and operations, and the Compliance Committee receives reports on these and other efforts.
+In order to comprehensively prevent corruption as stipulated by the JERA Group Compliance Policy and the JERA Group Compliance Code of Conduct, we have stipulated internal rules to establish approval procedures for entertainment, gifts, and donations to domestic and foreign public officials or agents of those officials; delineate prohibited activities, and describe reporting procedures for the exchange of money or goods with business partners.
+Furthermore, JERA raises awareness of these policies through a training system, the Legal Group monitors and supervises related processes and operations, and the Compliance Committee receives reports on these and other efforts.

-Additionally, our due diligence efforts for preventing corruption in transactions will be focused on transactions and M&A in countries and regions with high corruption indices, ensuring that we will not assume any unforeseen corruption risks.
+In addition, our due diligence efforts to prevent corruption in transactions will be focused on transactions and M&A in countries and regions with high corruption indices, ensuring that we will not assume any unforeseen corruption risks.

 Basic Policy on Anti-Corruption

-(Excerpted from JERA Group Compliance Code of Conduct)
+(Excerpted from the JERA Group Compliance Code of Conduct)

-• We always maintain proper and healthy relationships with our business partners and do not provide them with money, gifts, entertainment, or any other economic benefits that exceed good judgment.
-We also do not receive any economic benefits that exceed good judgment.
+• We always maintain proper and healthy relationships with our business partners, and do not provide them with money, gifts, entertainment, or any other economic benefits that exceed good judgment.
+We do not receive any economic benefits that exceed good judgment.

-• We establish and maintain fair and open relations with the political and governmental counterparts of each country and region in compliance with domestic and international laws and regulations, and internal rules.
+• We establish and maintain fair and open relations with the political and governmental counterparts of each country and region in compliance with domestic and international laws and regulations, as well as internal rules.

 • We do not entertain, provide gifts, or provide any other economic benefits to public officials or anyone in an equivalent position, domestic or foreign.